Tribes of Hindukush

 Key Attractions

-Full day for exploring the unique Kailash Valley and its people.
+Full day for exploring the unique Kalash Valley and its people.
 Short walks along the valley.

 Key Attractions